 There I stood transfixed, searching for the right words, but drawing a complete blank.
-I consider myself a fairly intelligent individual, and when it comes to math, I’m no Steven Hawking but I know my way around a scientific calculator.
-Yet, there I was with my daughter asking me for some help with her Algebra and I was completely stumped.
-I’m supposed to know this stuff and I was forced to try to encourage her like I somehow knew the answer, but she realized quickly that I didn’t know, and I was stalling for time and she called me on it.
+I consider myself a fairly intelligent individual, and when it comes to math, while I’m no Steven Hawking, I do know my way around a scientific calculator.
+Yet, there I was with my daughter as she is asking me for some help with her Algebra and I was completely stumped.
+I’m supposed to know this stuff yet I was forced to try to encourage her while I acted as if I somehow knew the answer.
+She realized quickly that I didn’t know, She saw I was stalling for time and she called me on it.

 Nicodemus stood in front of Jesus, a teacher of the people, a spiritual teacher of the people slipping into the conversation by buttering Jesus up with some high compliments.
 Jesus wasn’t at all interested in playing this game and turned the questions back on Nicodemus.
 Nicodemus was completely stumped, he had nothing.
 The things Jesus was asking him stopped him in his tracks and he finally broke down, looked at Jesus and asked, “How can these things be?”
 It was at this moment when Nicodemus finally dropped his pride and pretense and asked Jesus for an explanation.